 This is how it works:

-• When you visit websites and watch videos where Google shows ads, we store a number in your browser by using a cookie to remember your visits.
-That number could be something like114411.
+- When you visit websites and watch videos where Google shows ads, we store a number in your browser by using a cookie to remember your visits.
+That number could be something like

 Throughout this process we don’t store your name or keep any personal information about you.
 We just recognize the number stored in your browser, and show ads related to the interest categories associated with your cookie (so we’re recognizing your browser, not you).
 We don’t show ads based on sensitive information or interests, like race, religion, sexual orientation, health, or sensitive financial categories.